Longshan Temple Taipei (history, dress code, how to pray)

 Deeshen praying at Longshan temple

-If you’re visiting Taiwan, you may also be interested in Pingxi for the lantern festival, Jiufen old street for the best street food, Pinglin for Xuan zi jiu tea house ceremony, and Taiwan’s cat village, Houtong.
-All of are easy day trips from Taipei.
+If you’re visiting Taiwan, you may also be interested in Jiufen old street for must eat food, Pinglin for Xuan zi ju tea house ceremony, and Taiwan’s cat village, Houtong.
+All of are easy day trips from Taipei!

 Long Shan Temple History